UMN-LATIS/ChimeIn2.0/docs/canvas.md

 Some instructions will be presented. **You'll need to copy and paste two values** - the "consumer key" and "secret key".
 It might be helpful to copy these to a temporary text document.
 Once it's been enabled, you can begin adding ChimeIn assignments.

-**Important**: it can take a few minutes for new apps to show up within the Canvas "External Tools" list.
+**Important**: it can take a few minutes for new apps to show up within the Canvas "External Tools" list. **Do not try to add ChimeIn a second time.**

 This screencast shows the process.